Rubayet19/crypto-price-tracker/README.md

 ## API Key

 This project uses the CoinGecko API.
-The API key is included in the repository for demonstration purposes.
+For production use, please obtain your own API key and configure it using environment variables as described above.